Qazipora

-Qazipora (also known as Gurdaspur) was initially a autonomous village in Bandipora district, Jammu and Kashmir, India.
+Qazipora was initially an autonomous village in Bandipora district, Jammu and Kashmir, India.
 Later on it was merged with Patushay, and formed a new Village called Qazipora Patushi.
 It is just 4 km away from Bandipora town, and 59 km away from Srinagar.

 Transport

 Road

 Qazipora is connected by road with other places in Jammu and Kashmir and India by the Srinagar-Bandipora Road, Sopore-Bandipora Road, etc.

 Rail

 The nearest railway stations to Qazipora are Sopore Railway Station and Srinagar Railway Station, located at a distance of 27 and 71 kilometres from Qazipora respectively.

 Air

 The nearest airport is Srinagar International Airport located at a distance of 67 km from Qazipora.